Gravesend: Rowing

 Rowing races have been held on the River Thames at Gravesend since at least 1698, with the first organised Regatta recorded in 1715.
 The first Borough Regatta began in 1882, setting the pattern for an annual event on the River Thames that is carried on to this day.
 The River Thames in Gravesend is home to the Gravesend Rowing Club (founded in 1878), which the club claims is the oldest existing sporting club in Gravesend, the Regatta Committee's skiff rowers, and Gravesend Sailing Club.
+Gravesend Grammar School also hosts its own Rowing Club.

 Cycling

 To the south of Gravesend on the ancient site of Watling Street on 43ha of land adjacent to the A2, Cyclopark, a venue for cycling events and other activities has been developed.
 The site which features mountain bike trails, a road circuit, a BMX racetrack and family cycling paths was formally opened in early 2012.

 Culture

 The Gravesend Historical Society meets regularly and produces a biannual magazine on its activities.

 Charles Dickens lived at Gad's Hill Place, 2 miles (3.2 km) east of Gravesend and specifically mentions the town and its environs in at least three of his novels.
 In David Copperfield Mr. Peggotty, Ham and the Micawbers say their goodbyes and sail away from Gravesend to begin a new life in Australia.
 In Great Expectations, Pip, with accomplices, rows Magwitch from London downriver in expectation of waylaying a regular steamer (whilst under way in the Lower Hope, off Gravesend) bound for Hamburg.
 At St James' Church, in Cooling, Pip finds Magwitch hidden among the graves.
-Gravesend also appears in The Pickwick Papers).
+Gravesend also appears in The Pickwick Papers by Charles Dickens.

-Gravesend is briefly mentioned in the 1818 novel Frankenstein by Mary Shelley during Victor's travels through the United Kingdom with Clerval; ultimately culminating in Victor's residence in the Orkney Islands.

-Arthur Conan Doyle often mentioned Gravesend in his Sherlock Holmes stories.

 In the 1902 novel Heart of Darkness by Joseph Conrad, Charles Marlow's ship, anchored off Gravesend, is the setting where he tells his tale.

 The 1952 film "The Long Memory" starring John Mills was filmed in and around Gravesend.
-It features many squalid streets running down towards the river that even then were being progressively cleared for redevelopment.
-It is also possible to hear in the background steam engines working out of the now closed Gravesend West Line West Street terminus.

 The War Game was a 1965 BBC television drama-documentary film depicting a nuclear war that was initially banned, and not broadcast until July 1985.
 The film was shot in Gravesend and in the other Kent towns of Tonbridge, Chatham and Dover, with a cast which was almost entirely made up of non-actors.